-Nirav Modi seeks bail for fourth time, his lawyer assures court 'no way he will run away'

-Nirav Modi seeks bail for fourth time, his lawyer assures court "no way he will run away"
+Nirav Modi's bail hearing: India opposes bail citing 'evidence tampering'; Decision tomorrow

 London, June 11: The main accused in the Punjab National Bank (PNB) fraud case, Nirav Modi, who is lodged in the Wandsworth prison in west London, on Tuesday approached the Royal Courts of Justice for the fourth time for bail.
+The Royal Courts of Justice will give its decision on Modi's bail plea on Wednesday.

+As per latest updates, the hearing at the Royal Courts of Justice in London has now concluded.
+The court will give its decision tomorroe (June 12).

 He has been denied bail thrice by the Westminster Magistrates Court.
 His was last denied bail by chief judge Emma Arbuthnot on May 8.